barionleg/cesium.wiki.gs/Contributor's-Guide.md

 Details
 * Cesium uses [Ant](http://ant.apache.org/) for builds.
 Ant is included in the Cesium repo, but it requires that the [Java](http://www.java.com/en/download/index.jsp) JDK be installed.
+* On 64-bit Ubuntu, run `sudo apt-get install ia32-libs`

-* For a default debug build, run Ant from the root Cesium directory:
+For a default debug build, run Ant from the root Cesium directory:

 <pre>
 ./Tools/apache-ant-1.8.2/bin/ant
 </pre>

-* The following targets can be built:
+The following targets can be built:
    * `build` - A fast, developer-oriented build that prepares the source tree for use as standard [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD) modules, suitable for running tests and most examples (some Sandcastle examples require running "combine").
 This runs automatically when saving files in Eclipse.
    * `combine` - Runs build, plus uses [NodeJS](http://nodejs.org/) to run [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) to combine Cesium and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce all-in-one files in the `Build` folder that expose the entire Cesium API attached to a single global Cesium object.
 This version is useful if you don't want to use the modules directly with a standard AMD loader.
    * `minify` - Runs combine, plus [minifies](http://en.wikipedia.org/wiki/Minification_(programming\)) Cesium.js using [UglifyJS](https://github.com/mishoo/UglifyJS) for a smaller deployable file.